A veterinary workspace from above with three tool badges for scribe, patient records, and dose calculation

 The main categories of veterinary software

 Veterinary software splits into a few jobs.
 Practice management systems (PIMS) handle scheduling, invoicing, and inventory.
 Record keeping or EMR tools store patient history.
 AI scribes and dictation tools turn consults into notes.
 Dosing and clinical tools compute drug and fluid calculations.
 Most clinics run more than one.
-VetDoze is not a full PIMS; it is the documentation and dosing layer, and for international and exotic-focused vets it often replaces the heavy legacy system entirely.
+VetDoze combines the last three: patient records are built in alongside the scribe and verified dosing, it works next to whatever PIMS you already run, and for international and exotic-focused vets it often replaces the heavy legacy system entirely.

 How to choose veterinary software